MovieTrender/Documentation/README.md

 ###Big Data Case Study in Social Media - Vicente Ruben Del Pino Ruiz_Report

-Deep detail of the design of the project and how to create each layer and technology used.
+Report explaining in detail the design of the project and how to create each layer and technology used.

 ###Demo and working code